jmackey-astro/pion-docs/docs/source/python.rst

 + :code:`ReadData.py` - Opens the directory in the silo (or vtk, or fits) file and saves the requested variable data (eg. density, temp, etc.).
 + :code:`Plotting_Classes.py` - Sets up the plotting function and the figure.

 For the following example of how to plot PION data we are using the data created from the simulation in :ref:`example-sim`.
+Make sure you run python3 from the directory containing the data files (or include the path in the filename strings).
-You can also download the python script for the following example here [Add link!].
+You can also download the python script for the following example here: :download:`plot_pypion_ex.py <build_scripts/plot_pypion_ex.py>`.
+Make sure to edit the ``base_path`` variable on line 9 appropriately before trying to run this script.

 1. Import modules: